matze-dd/Tex2txt/README.md

 Finally, function
 ```
-tex2txt.myopen(filename, mode='r')
+tex2txt.myopen(filename, encoding, mode='r')
 ```
-is similar to standard function open(), but it enforces UTF-8 decoding and converts a possible exception into an error message.
+is similar to standard function open(), but it requires an explicit encoding specification and converts a possible exception into an error message.

 ### Application examples
 The module interface is demonstrated in function main(), which is activated